tqbrandao/food-order-app/README.md

 # REACT FOOD ORDER APP

-## Simple food order app built with ReactJS
+### Simple food order app built with ReactJS as a part of Max Schwarzmuller's ReactJS course.